SELab-2/OSOC-6/backend/README.md

 ```java
 @PreAuthorize
 ```
-Annotation allows you to implement authentication for your repository.
+An annotation that allows you to implement authentication for your repository.
 Within the annotation u use the [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/expressions.html)
-SpEL allows u to use things like `authentication.principal` that refers to the userDetails of authenticated user.
+SpEL allows u to use things like `authentication.principal` that refers to the userDetails of the authenticated user.
 U can access any bean from within your SpEL by using the `@` operator like `@spelUtil`.
 U can also reference your arguments using the `#` operator like `#email`.